rdfostrich/article-jws2018-ostrich/content/querying.md

 The goal of delta materialization (DM) queries is to query the triple differences between two versions.
 Furthermore, each triple in the result stream is annotated with either being an addition or deletion between the given version range.
 Within the scope of this work, we limit ourselves to delta materialization within a single snapshot and delta chain.
-Because of this, we distinguish two different cases for our DM algorithm in which we can query triple patterns between a start and end version, the start version of the query can either correspond to the snapshot version or it can come after that.
+Because of this, we distinguish between two different cases for our DM algorithm in which we can query triple patterns between a start and end version, the start version of the query can either correspond to the snapshot version or it can come after that.
 Furthermore, we introduce an equivalent algorithm for estimating the number of results for these queries.